Not yet SCUBA certified? No worries. See Kona's famous manta rays from the surface on our Manta Night Snorkel Charter.

 Pair our twilight reef dive with the manta ray night dive for an excellent evening two tank.

 Our #1 goal is to show you the mantas.

 Manta rays are wild animals, and their presence isn't guaranteed.
-If you don't see mantas on your adventure, we'll take you back out for free*, or try our excellent dolphin charter for 50% off.
+If you don't see mantas on your adventure, we'll take you back out for free*.

 *Based on standby availability, or pay 50% for a guaranteed seat.Check manta sighting calendar

 For more information about any given evening, click on the event for details.
 Manta sightings follow no specific pattern.
 The best way to see them is to get out there!
 You can find out more on our frequently asked questions page or by calling us at 808-329-6068.

 Manta rays are large cartilaginous fish, part of the same family as sharks and other rays (elasmobranchii, subclass of chondrichthyes or cartilaginous fish).
 There are two primary species, Manta birostris and Manta alfredi, both of which are found in temperate subtropical and tropical waters.
 M. alfredi is the species making regular appearances on our Manta Ray Night Dive.
 Their name comes from the Portuguese and Spanish word for “mantle”, a blanket-shaped trap used traditionally to catch these fish.
 They are also known as ‘devilfish’ or ‘devil rays’ because of their horn-shaped cephalic fins- a colorful name from imaginative sailors with fear of the unknown.